belm0/cardboard-vr-headphones/README.md

 ## What Cardboard VR viewers will this work with?

 The headphone frame is designed for the "New Cardboard" VR viewer which Google gave away at their I/O 2015 event and subsequently open-sourced.
-Several manufacturers offer viewers based on this design— see the first row of viewers listed at [Get Cardboard](https://www.google.com/get/cardboard/get-cardboard/) (i.e. Knox V2, I AM CARDBOARD V2, and Unofficial Cardboard 2.0).
+Google and several manufacturers sell viewers based on this design, namely _Google Cardboard_, _Knox V2_, _I AM CARDBOARD V2_, and _Unofficial Cardboard 2.0_ which are listed at [Get Cardboard](https://www.google.com/get/cardboard/get-cardboard/).

 ## What headphones will this work with?